Woberegger/DatabaseSecurity/scripts/01/01d_docker_oracle.md

    SET lines 300 pages 0;
    SELECT UserName, user_id FROM all_users ORDER BY 2 ASC;
-   -- here we do not need archive logging, which might fill up our HDD space alter database noarchivelog;
+   -- here we do not need archive logging, which might fill up our HDD space -- this can only be done, when mounted only shutdown immediate;
+   startup mount;
+   alter database noarchivelog;
    archive log list;
+   alter database open;
 !
+# if for some reasons archive log files should consume lot of space, do the following in the container
+#rm /opt/oracle/oradata/dbconfig/FREE/dbs/arch*.dbf

 # zeige letzte Ausgaben des Oracle Alert-Logs
 docker logs $DOCKER_CONTAINERNAME